huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 5: Click the green **Save** button.

-## How to customize your collection's map configurations
+## How to customise your collection's map configurations

 ### Map starting point